 MYTH 4: Nothing can be done once you have glaucoma

 While there's currently no cure for glaucoma, many effective treatment options exist: eye drops, oral medications, as well as laser and surgical procedures that can help slow glaucoma progression.
 Each treatment option is used to get the fluid to flow properly out of the eye, reducing pressure inside the eye and decreasing damage to the optic nerve.

 Actually, testing for glaucoma is practically painless.
 One of the tests includes a non-contact device that blows a gentle puff of air into each eye to test the intraocular pressure.
 The sound of the puff may be startling, but it’s over in a second and is painless.
 With the Goldmann applanation tonometry test, an anesthetic eye drop is inserted into each eye, which may cause a stinging sensation for a few seconds.
 Your eye doctor will then use a blue light to quickly and gently touch the cornea to precisely measure intraocular pressure.
 The most accurate of all, however, are visual field testing and OCT (optical coherence tomography), non-invasive imaging, both of which are also painless.

 Regular eye exams are the only way to prevent glaucoma, as blindness or significant vision loss can be prevented if the disease is diagnosed and treated in the early stages.
 That's why routine comprehensive eye exams which include glaucoma testing are so important.

 Getting your eyes checked regularly can ensure that any existing eye problems are detected early enough to prevent or slow ocular damage.
-Contact Honest Eye Doctor in East Round Rock to book your comprehensive eye exam today!
+Contact Honest Eye Doctor in Palm Valley Round Rock to book your comprehensive eye exam today!